OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Since 1.7 the Job composer shows users 'Suggested file(s)' and 'Other valid file(s)'.
 Other valid files are _any_ files less than ``OOD_MAX_SCRIPT_SIZE_KB`` which defaults to 65 (meaning 65kb).

-To reconfigure this, simply set the environment variable in the job composers' env file ``/etc/ood/config/apps/myjobs/env`` like so:
+To reconfigure this, simply set the environment variable in the job composers' environment file ``/etc/ood/config/apps/myjobs/env`` like so:

 .. code:: sh